jamesmccomish/my-website/content/lamps/lamps-collections.md

   <h2>Merrylegs</h2>
   <div class="collection-date">Dec 2018</div>
   <p class="collection-description">
     Merrylegs was the first lamp I made.
 Alicia gave me a box of things which included the bike wheel and I decided to make something with it.
-The wheel spins freely around the lamp and creates a pattern on the wall.
+The wheel spins freely around the lamp and creates a nice pattern on the wall.
   </p>
   <div class="lamp-grid">
     <img src="merrylegs-main.jpg" alt="Wheel lamp" loading="lazy" class="full-width">